Trudeau says he won’t negotiate in public on future of LGBTQ rights in USMCA

 More than 40 Republican lawmakers wrote U.S. President Donald Trump on Friday demanding the removal of language in the agreement pledging all three countries to support “policies that protect workers against employment discrimination on the basis of sex, including with regard to pregnancy, sexual harassment, sexual orientation, gender identity.”

-The lawmakers urged Trump not to sign the agreement unless the language was removed.
+The legislators urged Trump not to sign the agreement unless the language was removed.

 The three countries are expected to sign the deal, known as the United States-Mexico-Canada Agreement, or USMCA for short, at the G20 meeting in Argentina at the end of the month.